 The Centers for Disease Control has released a new Best Practices User Guide I entitled Health Equity in Tobacco Prevention and Control.
 The guide, which can be found here, covers topics pertaining to the factors that relate to commercial tobacco-related disparities, policy interventions and implementation for promoting health equity and resources.
 The Health Equity in Tobacco Prevention and Control can be a useful tool in striving toward health equity in commercial tobacco prevention control programs.
+Check out pages 21-22 for information regarding working with Native communities, which features input from the National Native Network.

-Commercial Tobacco Usage Still Large Disparity For AI/AN
+Commercial Tobacco Usage Still Large Disparity For American Indians and Alaska Natives